Tax help for students

 You can find information about the following subjects on the website by clicking on the links below:

 This section gives you essential information about tax for students and how to make sure you get your tax right.
 It gives an introduction to the tax system, explains how students can work out their tax and understand what allowances may be applicable.
-It also explains how tax is collected, how to claim tax back, how to get a National Insurance number and information about pension schemes.
+It also explains how tax is collected, how to claim tax back, how to get a National Insurance number and provides some information about pension schemes.